BlueOutside/SamsungSystemSupportEngine-Patched/README.md

 **Why is this patch needed?**

-Samsung software, like Multi Control and Samsung Settings, are most likely to include checks to ensure they are running on genuine Samsung hardware.
+Samsung software and functionnalities, like Multi Control, Samsung Settings, Seamless Buds switching (part of `Samsung Settings`) are most likely to include checks to ensure they are running on genuine Samsung hardware.
 Without these checks being bypassed, these features either won't function/crash on non-Samsung devices.
 A common instance is a crash in `SamsungSystemSupportEngine.exe` with a `ucrtbase.dll` error when `Samsung Settings` is launched on a non-Galaxy Book.

 **What does this patch do?**